harcokuppens/docker-registry/README.md

 	   ...

-Using the digest in the above output we can query an image on the remote registry server.
+Using the digest in the above manifestlist we can query an image on the remote registry server.
 To verify this `digest` is correct we can also query the `digest` for a specific  `os/arch` and `tag`:

 	$ docker-registry --os linux --arch arm64  digest library/ubuntu:18.04
 	sha256:d62e3c99dcd0880f3d4f4c68db5462f883a5ce965b5149ca0e1490a267add8b0

 The digest found matches the digest found for linux/arm64 in the manifestlist above.

 The digest is unique per image instance, eg. the `amd64` instance has a different digest: